bartificer/programming-by-stealth/docs/pbs94.md

 ### Better Constructors with Default Values

-This first implementation is extremely demanding of the programmer, to create a currency they must specify a value for every property, there is no concept of a default.
-This is generally considered bad practice, so in general, you should write your constructors so they can default as many values as possible, ideally, returning a usable object even when passed no arguments at all.
+The first implementation above is extremely demanding of the programmer — to create a currency they must specify a value for every property, there's no concept of a default.
+This is generally considered bad practice — you should usually write your constructors so they can default as many values as possible.
+If fact, if possible, you should write your classes so their constructor builds a usable object, even when pass no arguments at all!

-The file `ImaginaryCurrency2.js` defines an improved version of the class which is identical except that the constructor now supports default values for all the currency details:
+The file `ImaginaryCurrency2.js` defines an improved version of the class which is identical to the first implmentation except that the constructor now supports default values for all the currency details:

 ```js
 class ImaginaryCurrency{